 Where to Place Texture in Interior Design

-Understanding why and how to use texture is meaningless without knowing where to place it.
-Here are key areas where you can add texture to your room:
+Understanding how to use texture in interior design is meaningless without knowing where to place it.
+It’s not just for pillows; you should think about your entire home.
+Here are key areas to add a style statement:

-- Architectural Components: Crown molding, chair rails, and coffered ceilings make excellent focal points
+- Architectural Components: Crown molding or ghost chairs (for contrast) make excellent focal points.

-- Decorative Items: Shadow boxes, trinkets, and fresh flowers can be utilized effectively
+- Decorative Items: Cool things like trinkets and fresh flowers can be utilized effectively.

-- Floor and Wall Coverings: Strategically placed rugs or textured wall treatments add significant depth
+- Floor and Wall Coverings: Strategically placed soft rugs or hard wood floorboards add depth.

-- Textile Materials: Fabrics like slipcovers, throw pillows, and blankets make rooms stand out
+- Textile Materials: Fabrics like furnishing fabrics and blankets make rooms stand out.

-Applying texture depends on how design elements are used in the room and the desired outcome.
-Generally, you can use texture in interior design through these approaches:
+Applying texture depends on the desired outcome.
+Generally, you can master how to use texture in interior design through these approaches:

 1. Combine Texture with Light